SilkRose/Pony/stories/scrap-story/scrap-story.md

 She made it to her next row of houses and trotted down the alley.
 In this first row twelve of the houses had trash cans out, but none of them had any metal.
 She continued on to the next row, where a pony stopped her at the second house.
 He was a blue unicorn with a green mane, light blue eyes and a thermometer as a cutie mark.

 He waved her down.
 "Hello, miss.
-Do you take scrap meta?"
+Do you take scrap metal?"

 Oxide nodded after coming to a stop.
 "I sure do."